jpacg/awesome-stars/README.md

 - [scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device
 - [Riru](https://github.com/RikkaApps/Riru) - Inject zygote process by replace libmemtrack
 - [nginx](https://github.com/nginx/nginx) - An official read-only mirror of http://hg.nginx.org/nginx/ which is updated hourly.
 Pull requests on GitHub cannot be accepted and will be automatically closed.
 The proper way to submit changes to nginx is via the nginx development mailing list, see http://nginx.org/en/docs/contributing_changes.html
-- [openresty](https://github.com/openresty/openresty) - High Performance Web Platform Based on Ngnix and LuaJIT
+- [openresty](https://github.com/openresty/openresty) - High Performance Web Platform Based on Nginx and LuaJIT
 - [proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 - [goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [xCrash](https://github.com/iqiyi/xCrash) - 🔥 xCrash provides the Android app with the ability to capture java crash, native crash and ANR.
 No root permission or any system permissions are required.